Location: Caqalai Island, Fiji

 - Development of terrestrial and marine environmental best practice on Caqalai Island

-- Supporting various community development initiatives on neighbouring islands
+- Supporting various community development initiatives on neighboring islands

 - Marine expedition volunteers will also have the chance to assist in the delivering lessons focused on environmental awareness in two schools on Moturiki Island.